opengauss-mirror/docs/docs-lite/en/tool_and_commandreference/gsql.md

 - If an unquoted argument begins with a colon \(:\), the argument is taken as a  **gsql**  variable and the value of the variable is used as the argument value instead.
 - Some commands take an SQL identifier \(such as a table name\) as a parameter.
 These parameters follow the SQL syntax rules: Unquoted letters are forced to lowercase, while double quotation marks \(""\) protect letters from case conversion and allow incorporation of whitespace into the identifier.
 Within double quotation marks, paired double quotation marks reduce to a single double quotation mark in the result name.
 For example,  **FOO"BAR"BAZ**  is interpreted as  **fooBARbaz**, and  **"Aweird""name"**  becomes  **A weird"name**.
 - Parsing for arguments stops when another unquoted backslash is found.
 This is taken as the beginning of a new meta-command.
 The special sequence \\\\ \(two backslashes\) marks the end of parameters and continues parsing SQL statements if any.
 In this way, SQL and  **gsql**  commands can be freely mixed in a line.
 But in any case, the arguments of a meta-command cannot continue beyond the end of the line.
+- In most cases the gsqlrc file won't be applied to the execution of commands the -c options specifies, except when -c options are used together with the -f options.

 ### Meta-command<a name="en-us_topic_0059778645_s180deee1bdf347639010abe523b324fe"></a>